Lam Pin Min

-During the 2020 general election, his four-member PAP team led by Ng Chee Meng lost to the opposition Workers' Party (WP) team led by He Tingru in the newly-created Sengkang GRC.
+In the 2020 general election, he was part of a four-member PAP team led by Ng Chee Meng which lost to the opposition Workers' Party (WP) team led by He Ting Ru in the newly created Sengkang GRC.

 Education

 Lam attended Anglo-Chinese School and National Junior College before graduating from Yong Loo Lin School of Medicine at the National University of Singapore in 1993.

 After completing medical school, Lam joined the Singapore Armed Forces (SAF) as a regular medical officer in 1995.
 Whilst in service, he obtained his postgraduate diploma in aviation medicine from the Royal College of Physicians in 1997.

 He subsequently went on to become a fellow in the Royal College of Surgeons of Edinburgh and complete a Master of Medicine degree in ophthalmology at the National University of Singapore in 2000.

 Career

 Military career

 Lam was trained as an aviation medicine specialist and served the Republic of Singapore Air Force (RSAF) as a medical officer and flight surgeon between 1995 and 2003.
 He held various appointments in the RSAF, including Officer Commanding in an airbase medical centre and Branch Head of the RSAF Aeromedical Centre.
-He also spent 3 months serving as the medical commander of the Singapore Medical Contingent, serving in the United Nations Military Hospital in East Timor during pre-independence in 2000.
+He also spent 3 months serving as the medical commander of the Singapore Medical Contingent, serving in the United Nations Military Hospital in Timor-Leste before its independence in 2000.